What’s the absolute best time of the year to buy a used car?

 You should plan a purchase to coincide within Industry timeframes.

-When a car is about to replaced, manufacturers often have bigger than average discounts available on outgoing models.
+When a car is about to be replaced, manufacturers often have bigger than average discounts available on outgoing models.
 You can take advantage of this before the year ends.
 Most updated models are released before the new year begins.
-Example, 2022 models will be released in winter 2021 and sometimes as early as summer 2021.
+For example, 2022 models will be released in winter 2021 and sometimes as early as summer 2021.

 Now the obvious and what you’ve all been waiting for.
 The Exact time of year.